Completing relevant documents

 Providing all the relevant supporting documentation is important part of your application.
 The more information you provide, the easier it is for the HREC to assess your application.

-Documents you may need to include with your application:
+Documents you may need to upload in the "Documents" tab:

 - Participant Information Statements (see below)